Shire of Sherwood: Land subdivision

 Thomas M. Hall, lived at Lynne-Grove House, Corinda, from 1888 until the early 1920.
 His interests focused on insurance and accountancy.
 In 1888, he established the Hall Mercantile Agency in Sydney and Melbourne, and located the head office in Brisbane.
 Later, he founded the Institute of Accountancy, and in 1906 was appointed to the Legislative Council.
 Several affluent residents retired in the shire, John Watts, former cabinet minister and member of the Legislative Assembly for Darling Downs, resided briefly at 'Ardoyne House', Corinda, in 1906.
 Henry W. Coxen, a former Darling Downs grazier settled at 'The Fort' on Oxley heights in 1880.
 William M. D. Davidson settled in 1876 and by 1890, he had risen to surveyor-general one of his residences being the prestigious 'Cliveden House'.
 Frank Pratten, lived at 'Eddiston', Oxley, being Deputy-Registrar General.

 The land purchased by Rev. William Grey, and called Consort Cliff in Corinda was bought by Mr. Charles Collins, manager of the Union Bank in Brisbane in the 1880s, where he built a house and named it 'Ardoyne'.
 The house went through a number of owners until it was purchased by Queensland branch of the Red Cross Society.
-The Society converted it into a soldier convalescent home and the Ardoyne Hospital was opened on Armistice Day 1920.
-Businessman and philanthropist, Mr George Marchant, bought Ardoyne and gifted the site at Consort Street, Corinda to the Queensland Society for Crippled Children in 1937 and it was renamed the Montrose Home for Crippled Children.
+The Society converted it into a soldier convalescent home and the Ardoyne Hospil was opened on Armistice Day 1920.
+Businessman and philanthropist, Mr George Marchant, bought Ardoyne and gifted the site at Consort Street, Corinda to the Queensland Society for taCrippled Children in 1937 and it was renamed the Montrose Home for Crippled Children.

 The middle class influence on lower classes emerged in another form within the suburban area of the Sherwood Shire, This concerned the naming of one's home.
 During the 1890s and early 1900s, with streets unmarked, middle class residents recorded in post office directories and electoral rolls, had the names of their homes as part of their address.
 English origins were evident in 'Hurlton', 'Penzance', 'King's Lynn', and 'Grosvenor'; Scottish influences in 'Doonholm', 'Heatherbank' and 'Dunalister'; with Irish ancestry obvious in 'Connemara' and 'Erin Villa'.

 The railway had constituted an unofficial boundary between the affluent and less affluent areas of the suburbs of Chelmer, Graceville, Sherwood, Corinda and Oxley.
 The area to the west of the railway, was the domain of the shire's middle class, and on the eastern side of the railway, twice as many people resided than on the western side.
 Between 1891 and 1920, as the suburban areas expanded, the majority of the first generation of suburban residents within the Sherwood Shire depended upon Brisbane city for employment.